Bowtie Pasta Salad

 For this pea pasta salad, the bright flavors come from the fresh peas, lemon zest and juice, and great olive oil.
 There’s even some parmesan cheese in there for an extra level of tastiness!

-If you’re looking for other healthy pasta salads, try this supergreens pasta salad.
+If you’re looking for other healthy pasta salads, try this spinach pasta salad and this orzo pesto salad – a surefire hit at any table.
 Any of these salads can be made into a small meal or served as a side dish.
 My favorite thing in the hot, summer months!

 Fresh vs. Frozen Peas?